electric-eloquence/fp-template-compiled/README.md

-# Template Compiler extension for Fepper
+# Template Compile extension for Fepper
 ## Exports fully recursed templates in the backend's templating language

 ### Commands